-Under the 2010 Plan, options may be granted to full time employees of the Corporation or a subsidiary of the Corporation who are or who demonstrate the potential of becoming key personnel of the Corporation or a subsidiary of the Corporation.
-The maximum number of Class B subordinate voting shares issuable under the 2010 Plan is 10.000.000, representing approximately 1.74% of the issued and outstanding Class B subordinate voting shares (on a nondiluted basis) as of March 1, 2013.
-As of March 1, 2013 there were options outstanding under the 2010 Plan to purchase 4,341,576 Class B subordinate voting shares representing 0.76% of the outstanding Class B subordinate voting shares (on a non-diluted basis).
-As of March 1, 2013 no options issued under the 2010 Plan have been exercised and there are 5,658,424 available for additional grants.
-Options may be granted under the 2010 Plan in such amounts as the Board considers appropriate.
-The option exercise price of all options granted under the 2010 Plan will be as determined by the Board and will be not less than the closing sale price of the Class B subordinate voting shares on the TSX on the last trading day prior to the date of such grant.
-The maximum term of any option granted under the 2010 Plan is 10 years, and any option granted will, unless otherwise determined by the Board, vest and become exercisable in three equal installments on each of the first, second and third anniversaries of the date of grant of the option.
+Under the 2010 Plan, options may be granted to full-time employees of the Corporation or a subsidiary who are or who demonstrate the potential of becoming key personnel.
+Ten million Class B subordinate voting shares are issuable under the 2010 Plan, representing approximately 1.76% of the issued and outstanding Class B subordinate voting shares (on a non-diluted basis) as of March 3, 2014.
+As of March 3, 2014 there were options outstanding under the 2010 Plan to purchase 7,220,025 Class B subordinate voting shares representing 1.27% of the outstanding Class B subordinate voting shares (on a non-diluted basis).
+As of March 3, 2014 no options issued under the 2010 Plan have been exercised and there are 2,779,975 available for additional grants.

+The Board may grant options under the 2010 Plan in amounts it considers appropriate.
+The option exercise price is determined by the Board and must be not less than the closing sale price of the Class B subordinate voting shares on the TSX on the last trading day prior to the date of grant.
+The maximum term of any option is 10 years, and, unless otherwise determined by the Board, options vest and become exercisable in three equal instalments on each of the first, second and third anniversaries of the date of grant.

-If any options granted under the 2010 Plan expire or terminate for any reason without having been exercised in full, Class B subordinate voting shares not purchased, that were subject to such options, may again be used and available for re-granting under the 2010 Plan.
+If options granted under the 2010 Plan expire or terminate without having been exercised in full, Class B subordinate voting shares that were subject to those options and not purchased will be available for re-granting under the plan.

-Under the terms of the 2010 Plan, the aggregate number of Class B subordinate voting shares issuable at any time to insiders of the Corporation or issued to insiders within any one year period, pursuant to the 2010 Plan and any other share compensation arrangements of the Corporation (as defined below) may not exceed 10% of the sum of the number of Class B subordinate voting shares and Class A common shares of the Corporation then issued and outstanding.
-"Share compensation arrangements of the Corporation" means any compensation or incentive mechanism involving the issuance or potential issuance of Class B subordinate voting shares, including a purchase from treasury of Class B subordinate voting shares where the purchase is financially assisted by the Corporation, a stock option, a stock option plan and a stock appreciation right involving the issuance of Class B subordinate voting shares from treasury.
+Under the terms of the 2010 Plan, the aggregate number of Class B subordinate voting shares issuable at any time to insiders of the Corporation or issued to insiders within any one year period, pursuant to the 2010 Plan and any other share compensation arrangements of the Corporation may not exceed 10% of the sum of the number of Class B subordinate voting shares and Class A common shares then issued and outstanding.

-Options granted under the 2010 Plan are non-assignable except to the legal personal representatives of a deceased optionee.
+Options granted under the 2010 Plan may only be assigned to the legal personal representatives of a deceased optionee.

-An option granted under the 2010 Plan will not be affected by any change of office or employment of the optionee so long as the optionee continues to be employed by the Corporation or a subsidiary of the Corporation.
+An option granted under the 2010 Plan will not be affected by any change of office or employment of the optionee so long as the optionee continues to be employed by the Corporation or its subsidiary.

-In the case of the death of an optionee while such optionee is employed by the Corporation or a subsidiary of the Corporation, the personal representative, heirs or legatees of the deceased optionee may exercise the optionee's options that have vested at the date of death or within three years of the date of death until the earlier of (i) the third anniversary of the date of death, and (ii) the date that is the later of the first anniversary of the date of death and the date of expiry of such options.
+If an optionee dies while employed by the Corporation or its subsidiary, the personal representatives, heirs or legatees of the deceased optionee may exercise the optionee's options that have vested at the date of death or within three years of the date of death until the earlier of (i) the third anniversary of the date of death, and (ii) the later of the first anniversary of the date of death and the expiry date of such options.

-In the case of the retirement of an optionee on or after the date on which such optionee has reached early or normal retirement age, all options that have vested prior to retirement may be exercised until the earlier of (i) the third anniversary of the date of retirement, and (ii) the date of expiry of such options.
+If an optionee retires on or after reaching early or normal retirement age, options vested prior to retirement may be exercised until the earlier of (i) the third anniversary of the date of retirement, and (ii) the expiry date of the options.

-If an optionee resigns from the employment of the Corporation (in any circumstance other than retirement after early or normal retirement age), the options that have vested prior to the optionee's resignation may be exercised until the earlier of (i) the date of expiry of such options, and (ii) ninety days after the date of resignation of employment.
+If an optionee resigns (in any circumstance other than retirement after early or normal retirement age), options vested prior to the optionee's resignation may be exercised until the earlier of (i) the expiry date of the options, and (ii) ninety days after the date of resignation.